 Instructions

-1. Cover the bones with cold water in a pot, bring to boil over medium-high heat, discard the scummy water, rinse under running water, drain well and set aside.
+- Prepare the bones: Cover bones with cold water in a pot, bring to a boil, then discard the scummy water.
+Rinse bones under running water, drain, and set aside.

 Nutrition Information: